Read the resources we produce on the Port of Melbourne's compliance with pricing regulations.

 Inquiry into compliance with the pricing order

-We have conducted the first of our five-yearly reviews into the port's compliance with the pricing order.
+We have conducted the first of our five-yearly reviews into the Port of Melbourne's compliance with the pricing order.

-The Port of Melbourne has provided its tariff compliance statement for prices that apply from 1 July 2021.
-The port's submission included both public and confidential information across a number of appendices with supporting information, such as its regulatory model and consultant reports.
+The Port of Melbourne has provided its tariff compliance statement for prices that apply for prescribed services from 1 July 2025 to 30 June 2026.
+This includes supporting information (confidential appendices not published) such as its tariff compliance model and consultant reports.